522nd Field Artillery Battalion Flag522nd Field Artillery Battalion guidon522nd Field Artillery Battalion in "The Holocaust Corridor"Seventh Army

 April 29-30: 63rd ID

-The Kaufering IV subcamp was set afire and partially destroyed when inmates from nearby subcamps were transported to the main Dachau camp in mid-April.
+The Kaufering IV subcamp was set afire and partially destroyed when prisoners from nearby subcamps were transported to the main Dachau camp in mid-April.
 Bodies were still smoldering when the subcamp was liberated.
 The smell of those burning bodies were the ones that soldiers of the 522nd report In their oral histories and other accounts.
 At none of the other subcamps encountered by the 522nd or at the main Dachau concentration which the 522nd toured after the war were bodies being burnt.

 The U.S. Army counted the bodies of eighty-six prisoners who had been burned to death, plus 274 others of people had died from starvation or typhus or had been shot to death.

-From the main Dachau concentration camp, the Kaufering inmates were sent south on a death march where on May 2 at Waakirchen in the Bavarian Alps they were rescued by the 522nd with units of the 12th IR.
+From the main Dachau concentration camp, the Kaufering prisoners were sent south on a death march where on May 2 at Waakirchen in the Bavarian Alps they were rescued by the 522nd with units of the 12th IR.

 38.5 miles to the east of Hurlach, units of the 45th and 42th Infantry Divisions and 20th Armored Division liberated the main Dachau concentration camp.